helix-foundation/currency/contracts/governance/community/README.md

   - `_totalECOxSnapshot` (uint256) - the snapshot of total ECOx supply
   - `_excludedVotingPower` (uint256) - the amount of voting power to exclude from the ECO supply

 Configures a policy vote, setting the policy to be voted on, the times that the voting ends, the block to use for voting power calculation, and the parameters to calculate `totalVotingPower` to use for the 50% threshold (see [here](./README.md#configure)).
-The `proposer` is stored as the data is deleted in the `PolicyProposals` contract as we move to this stage, so it is preserved for the UI.
+The `proposer` is stored as the data is deleted in the `PolicyProposals` contract as the process moves to this stage, so it is preserved for the UI.

 ##### Security Notes
   - Is called atomically with instantiation.